Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 Two “change” candidates?

-Mr. Trump and his team fought hard to tie Ms. Harris to Mr. Biden and voters’ frustration with the high inflation that cropped up during his term, running ads with clips of her praising Bidenomics.
-They also sought to paint her as an extreme liberal, spending heavily on ads with clips of her during her 2019 presidential primary calling for federal prisons to offer gender-affirming care to transgender inmates.
+Mr. Trump and his team fought hard to tie Ms. Harris to Mr. Biden and voters’ frustration with the high inflation that cropped up during his term, running ads with clips of her praising “Bidenomics.”
+They also sought to paint her as an extreme liberal, spending heavily on ads with clips of her during her 2019 presidential primary calling for federal prisons to offer gender-affirming care to incarcerated transgender people.
 Those ads concluded with the line “Kamala is for they/them.
 President Trump is for you.”
 They also hammered her on border security, citing the high number of border crossings for much of the Biden-Harris administration.

 Ms. Harris’ team prioritized introducing her to voters early in the race.
 Their first ads focused on her middle-class upbringing and sought to improve voters’ views of her economic priorities with spots promising she’d work hard for the middle class.
 She also pivoted hard on immigration, with ads highlighting her work as California attorney general prosecuting transnational gangs.

-Her campaign attacked Mr. Trump for appointing the Supreme Court justices who ended the longstanding national right to abortion access, while flaying him for promising more tax cuts to the wealthy in a second term and highlighting the numerous former Trump administration officials who have said he shouldn’t be given another term in office.
+Her campaign attacked Mr. Trump for appointing the Supreme Court justices who ended the longstanding national right to abortion access, while flaying him for promising more tax cuts to wealthy people in a second term and highlighting the numerous former Trump administration officials who have said he shouldn’t be given another term in office.

 Very different closing messages

 The final weeks of the campaign brought a sharp contrast in tone.
 Mr. Trump faced heavy criticism for a campaign rally at Madison Square Garden in New York City where he and multiple other speakers used harsh, controversial rhetoric – with one line from a comic calling Puerto Rico a “floating island of garbage” breaking through.
 On Sunday, Mr. Trump seemed to joke about journalists being killed and said he “shouldn’t have left” office in 2021.
-Ms. Harris delivered her closing message with a carefully orchestrated rally on the National Mall where she rhetorically reached across the aisle – and an ad in which she promises to be a “president for all Americans.”
+Ms. Harris delivered her closing message with a carefully orchestrated rally on the National Mall where she rhetorically reached across the aisle – and an ad in which she promised to be a “president for all Americans.”

 In the era of modern polling, a presidential race has never appeared this close.
 Polling averages have regularly missed the actual result in recent presidential cycles.
 This year, there’s a real chance that polls could be understating the support for either candidate.

 They might be missing supporters of Mr. Trump who aren’t eager to interact with establishment pollsters.
-Or they might be underestimating Ms. Harris’ coalition, possibly missing support from abortion-rights women furious over the U.S. Supreme Court’s decision to overturn Roe v.
+Or they might be underestimating Ms. Harris’ coalition, possibly missing support from pro-abortion-rights women furious over the U.S. Supreme Court’s decision to overturn Roe v.
 Wade.

-But if the polls are right, it could take a long time to figure out who won this race, especially in key swing states like Arizona, Pennsylvania, Wisconsin, and Nevada where counting ballots can take longer.
-And if Ms. Harris narrowly prevails, Mr. Trump and his team have signaled that he is likely to claim victory on election night, and as in 2020 may try to overturn a close election loss.
+But if the polls are right, it could take a long time to figure out who won this race, especially in key swing states like Arizona, Pennsylvania, Wisconsin, and Nevada, where counting ballots can take longer.
+And if Ms. Harris narrowly prevails, Mr. Trump and his team have signaled that he is likely to claim victory on election night, and, as in 2020, may try to overturn a close election loss.

 That would mean the 76 days from now until the presidential inauguration could be even more turbulent than the past few months.